iamdayo/Olist-Brazilian-E-Commerce---Delivery-and-Customer-Experience-Analysis/README-Project.md

 **5. Build a repeat-purchase motion:**

 97% of customers order once.
-Every real of revenue in this dataset was acquired fresh.
+Each revenue in this dataset was practically acquired fresh.
 Moving that by a few points changes the platform's economics more than any operational fix above.

 **6. Price freight on distance as well as weight:**